yateendra/yateendra.github.io/_posts/2016-08-03-rahul-dhali-explains-how-he-caught-pikachu.markdown

 ---
 published: true
 title: Rahul Dhali explains how he caught a Pikachu
+description: All of us know mumbaikar Rahul Dhali is very busy now a days, but still he managed to catch a Pikachu.
+He don't have time to write a blog on it so explained through whatsapp.
+So here is how he caught a pika.
+Pushkar Chawda takes a jibe
 layout: post
 ---
 All of us know mumbaikar Rahul Dhali is very busy now a days, but still he managed to catch a Pikachu.
 He don't have time to write a blog on it so explained through whatsapp.
 So here is how he caught a pika.